nandhinibs1999/imagestorage/README.md

 User Permissions: Ensure that users can only view and delete their own images.
 Implement authorization checks in your Lambda functions to enforce these permissions.

+Serverless Backend: Implement backend logic using AWS Lambda functions written in Python.
+For example, you can use Lambda functions to validate user permissions, and handle image deletion requests.